El Niño–Southern Oscillation: Australia

 Across most of the continent, El Niño and La Niña have more impact on climate variability than any other factor.
 There is a strong correlation between the strength of La Niña and rainfall: the greater the sea surface temperature and Southern Oscillation difference from normal, the larger the rainfall change.

 During El Niño events, the shift in rainfall away from the Western Pacific may mean that rainfall across Australia is reduced.
 Over the southern part of the continent, warmer than average temperatures can be recorded as weather systems are more mobile and fewer blocking areas of high pressure occur.
 The onset of the Indo-Australian Monsoon in tropical Australia is delayed by two to six weeks, which as a consequence means that rainfall is reduced over the northern tropics.
 The risk of a significant bushfire season in south-eastern Australia is higher following an El Niño event, especially when it is combined with a positive Indian Ocean Dipole event.

 Europe

-El Niño's effects on Europe are controversial, complex and difficult to analyze, as it is one of several factors that influence the weather over the continent and other factors can overwhelm the signal.
+El Niño's effects on Europe are controversial, complex and difficult to analyze, as it is only one of several factors that influence the weather on the continent; these other factors can overwhelm the signal.